-I am an Assistant Professor of Geography in the College of Arts and Sciences.
 I study adaptive decision-making in social-ecological systems at multiple scales - ranging from individual adaptations by farmers to adaptive management in multiplex governance networks.
-My work focuses on agro-water systems, including climate change adaptation in the US Midwest, water quality policy in New England, and rural water scarcity in southeast India.
-My work is grounded in GIScience methods, including geosimulation and spatial decision support.
-I also manage to dabble in the areas of public health and ecosystem services.
-Much of my work takes places in large interdisciplinary teams, where we try our best to integrate knowledge from a wide array of disciplines and specialties to tackle wicked social-environmental issues
+In my research, I leverage the development and application of geospatial modeling (in particular, agent-based models and coupled models) to issues of water quality governance and decision-making in large, regional-scale watersheds.
+My current projects include modeling water quality governance in the Chesapeake Bay Watershed, climate change adaptation in the US Midwest, water quality policy in New England, and rural water scarcity in southeast India.
+I am also interested in public health and its connection to green infrastructure and ecosystem services.
+Much of my work takes place in large interdisciplinary teams, where we try our best to integrate knowledge from a wide array of disciplines and specialties to tackle wicked social-environmental issues.

 Bitterman P., C. Koliba.
 2020.
 Modeling Alternative Collaborative Governance Network Designs: An Agent-Based Model of Water Governance in the Lake Champlain Basin, Vermont.
 Journal of Public Administration Research and Theory. doi: 10.1093/jopart/muaa013.

 Bitterman P., D.A.
 Bennett, and S. Secchi.
 2019.
 Constraints on Farmer Adaptability in the Iowa-Cedar River Basin.
 Environmental Science & Policy. doi: 10.1016/j.envsci.2018.11.004.